apitt/gctools_hackathon_2017/readme.md

+HEY ALEXANDRA
+* This code is a bit of a disaster.
+But it does kind of work and it does set up a continuous integration and continuous deployment workflow.
+* The proxy does work now too.
+So when we spin up more services the proxy will detect them and know to send requests to them.
+This helps us scale.
+* I have spent a good amount of time making my computer just work with docker and the proxy.
+I had problems again today communicating with my swarm.
+It just failed and failed until it worked.
+* Tomorrow I will work to improve this and hopefully I integrate our work.
+* See you tmrw.

 # First Install
 * If you want a cleaner install please removed the /docker folder, run the `99_shut_down_all.sh` script and reboot your computer.
 * Run `bash docker_scripts/1_create_prod_swarm.sh`